KaziShahHamza/Restaurant-Project/README.md

 # Restaurant Project 🍽️

-This is my university course project for creating a modern restaurant landing page website.
+This is Our university course project for creating a modern restaurant landing page website.
 The project is built using:

+We:
+Aisha Azad Aspiya (221071016)
+Kazi Shah Hamza (221071049)
+Shihab Sarker (202071004)

 - **React** ⚛️ for building the UI components
 - **Tailwind CSS** 🎨 for styling